ohbeomho/OhBeomho/README.md

 - 👋 Hi, I’m @OhBeomho
 - 👀 I’m interested in Programming
-- 🌱 I’m currently learning Kotlin(Android)
+- 🌱 I’m currently learning JavaFX

 <!---
 OhBeomho/OhBeomho is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.